 - She speaks to the Angels.

 - She's the one who gives the message to the Apostles that He is raised and will ascend to the Father.

 - Her answer to Gabriel was without fear, showing great humility and poise.

 Mary Magdalene was hurting and Jesus took away that hurt.
 This enabled her to hear the message and heal her soul.
-The various ministries of the church, whether they are: visiting, helping the poor, comforting the sick and lonely, teaching, counseling etc.
+The various ministries of the church, whether they are: visiting, helping the poor, comforting the sick and lonely, teaching, counseling, etc.

 These women and their stories teach us a few important spiritual lessons:

-3.It doesn't matter who or how you are called --- the future is always the same --- resurrection with Christ.
-The Roman Catholics try to make the resurrection of Mary, the mother of Jesus; special by saying that she didn't see death and was brought up to heaven in bodily form (like Enoch in the Old Testament).
-Of course there is no Biblical support for this very human theory.
-That is not to say that Mary's resurrection won't be special --- but it won't be any more special than any yours or mine.
+- It doesn't matter who or how you are called, the future is always the same.
+Resurrection with Christ.
+The Roman Catholic Church tries to make Mary, the mother of Jesus, special by saying that she did not see death and was brought up to heaven in bodily form (like Enoch in the Old Testament).
+Of course there is no biblical support for this very human theory.
+That is not to say that Mary's resurrection will not be special, but it will not be any more special than yours or mine.

 How is Christ calling you?
 Is He calling you through:

-- A hungry heart
+- A hungry heart?

-- An encouraging word
+- An encouraging word?

 - A kindness or service by one of His disciples?